lzy318/Interflex-Tutorial/index.md

-## Interflex Tutorial
+title: [Interflex Tutorial]

-Performs diagnostic tests of multiplicative interaction models and plots non-linear marginal effects of a treatment on an outcome across different values of a moderator.
+description: [Performs diagnostic tests of multiplicative interaction models and plots non-linear marginal effects of a treatment on an outcome across different values of a moderator.]

-**Authors**: Jens Hainmueller, Jonathan Mummolo, Yiqing Xu and Ziyi Liu(maintainer)
+**Authors**: Jens Hainmueller, Jonathan Mummolo, Yiqing Xu and Ziyi Liu (maintainer)

 Please email all comments/questions to zyliu2020@uchicago.edu.